Cornellio/job-seeker-exams/README.md

 # Exams

-Herein are some humble scripting exercises for job candidates.
+Scripting exercises for job candidates.

 ## findz

-The /data directory contains files that contain host names of computers, among other information.
+Files `/data` contain lists of computer host names, among other information.

 Write a script that does the following:
 - Search each file for the string `app01` and replaces it with `appserver01`